Rogeriohsjr/CoverageConverter/Localhost/README.md

 # Compile and Run Unit Test
 tsc; node index.js

+If we run this command above in localhost and it fails, check if you have deleted the "DynamicCodeCoverage.coveragexml" from localhost//TestResults.
+The run command doesn't override the file.

-# This will create a new extension
+# This will create a new extension/version

 1. Change the buildAndReleaseTask/task.json -> "Patch": 19 (add one version up)
 2. Change the vss-extension.json -> "version": "0.1.19" (add one version up)